pezkuwichain/pezkuwi-subxt/examples/ffi-example/README.md

 ## Overview

-- We want to let non-Rust clients interact with any Substrate-based node (Polkadot in this example) via a tiny FFI layer.
+- We want to let non-Rust clients interact with any Bizinikiwi-based node (Pezkuwi in this example) via a tiny FFI layer.
 - Instead of exposing Subxt’s full, Rust-centric API, we build a thin **facade crate** that:
   1. Calls Subxt under the hood
   2. Exposes just the functions we need via `pub extern "C" fn …`